This article was written by Maxime-Samuel Nie-Rouquette from Tempo.

-A great benefit of this method is for its analytical purposes: you have the ability to go back and see where and when time was used, which can help better optimize the day to day operation of the organization.
+A great benefit of this method is for its analytical purposes: you can go back and see where and when time was used, which can help better optimize the day-to-day operation of the organization.

 As shown above,there are multiple issues on Thursday at the same time, creating an overlap.
 This could spell trouble if this view is used consistently as it would show a scheduling conflict.